Zero Damage in Manufacturing Process

 OUCC promotes the following mechanisms to enhance the safety awareness of all our workers and contractors, to achieve the goal of accident-free man-hours:

-- The Plant supervisors participate regular safety meetings to discuss, communicate, share experiences and coordinate with each other on safety and health issues.
+• The Plant supervisors participate in regular safety meetings to discuss, communicate, share experiences and coordinate with each other on safety and health issues.

-- An OUCC Safety and Health Line Group has been created and the plant’s supervisors and contractors are requested to join the group in order to reflect, share and communicate ideas and opinions.
+• An OUCC Safety and Health Line Group was formed, and the plant’s supervisors and contractors are requested to join the group for immediate feedback, sharing and communication.

-- Through regular meetings of the Occupational Safety & Health Committee and the Contractors, we discuss and develop safety improvement mechanisms to effectively reduce occupational safety risks.
-To ensure the safety of employees in the plant, we review and improve the safety and health items proposed by employees through the "Plant Safety and Health Meeting" held routinely.
+We regularly hold Occupational Safety & Health Committee and contractor meetings to discuss and develop safety improvement mechanisms to reduce workplace safety risks.
+To ensure employee safety, we also hold regular "In-Plant Safety Meetings" to review and improve safety and health issues raised by employees.

-The safety recommendations proposed in 2023 include the following: ![Zero Damage in Manufacturing Process Zero Damage in Manufacturing Process]()
+The safety recommendations proposed in 2024 include the following: Zero Damage in Manufacturing Process

 Note: